oracle-livelabs/database/23cfree/sql-json/sql-json.md

     An alternative approach is to use json_mergepatch, which is standardized, but is limited to simple object field updates and cannot be used for updating specific array elements.
 The json\_transform function, however, can be used to update specific array elements.

-    Note that the "where" clause can have any valid SQL expression, e.g. equality on some condition using simplified syntax or JSON function, such as json\_value or json\_exists.
+    **Note:** We are using the dv.data.name in this example.
+This is just another way to access values.
 Copy the SQL below and click **Run Script**.

     ```
     <copy>